 Substitutions And Variations

-- Low-Fat: If you are looking for a lower-fat option, you can use low-fat cottage cheese and low-fat milk.
-Ideally, I recommend only adjusting either the cottage cheese or the milk, as the additional fat helps create depth of flavor and provides a lot of creaminess to the dish.
+- Low-Fat: If you want a lighter twist, you can use low-fat cottage cheese and low-fat milk.
+Ideally, I recommend only adjusting either the cottage cheese or the milk, as the extra fat adds depth of flavor and creaminess

 - Dairy:Free: To make a dairy-free version, use dairy-free cottage cheese, plant-based milk like almond milk, and either vegan butter or ghee if you can tolerate it.